How 'negativity bias' is affecting your relationships -- and how to stop it

 The pattern becomes automatic: One partner anticipates the other will behave a certain way and gets defensive before anything has happened, she explains.

-“They’re defending before they even need to defend,” Brookes says, “just assuming the other is not on the same page as them.”
+“They’re defending before they even need to defend,” Kift says, “just assuming the other is not on the same page as them.”

 How we develop negativity bias